 My site, my rules ...

-Selecting photos for a public display of favorite images from my collection was more difficult than I thought.
+Selecting photos from my collection for a public display of my favorite images was more difficult than I thought.

-I have almost 70,000 images catalogued and stored in my database, with new images added each week.
-I consider a couple of thousand of the images to be “selects” – photos that have been used for one purpose or another.
+I have more than 100,000 photos catalogued and stored in my database, with new images added each week.
+I consider a couple of thousand of the images to be “selects” — photos that have been used for one purpose or another.
 Reducing that to fewer than 100 to be considered for display on this “favorites” page was somewhat easy.
 But the final selection, to choose the 15 “favorites,” took a lot of time and thought.

 It’s almost like having to look at my kids and choose a favorite (sorry, Matt and Laura; this was a difficult decision; I know one of you will be disappointed, but … ).